Whole-Body · 關

 Treatment plan

-A course of care that fits your pattern.
-You're never locked in; we re-assess each visit.
+A course of care built around what we found.
+Nothing is locked in; we check in and adjust each visit.

 03